HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 3. Extract the DXClient.zip file.

     !!! note
         The default OCI runtime for DXClient is docker.
-If you wish to use any other OCI runtime, please run the following command before proceeding further.
+If you wish to use any other OCI runtime, run the following command before proceeding further.

         ```bash
         export CONTAINER_RUNTIME=<YOUR_CONTAINER_RUNTIME>